jkurthoconnor/language-specific-problems/assess109/data_practice.md

 ## Larger Data Manipulation

-### "reverse an array without using the built-in reverse method"
+### "reverse an array without using the built-in reverse method.
+Bonus: do so without sending elements to another array"
 ```ruby
 arr = [1, 2, 3, 4, 5]
 arr_reversed = []